Sloimayyy/nodestone/src/main/kotlin/threadstonecore/redstoneir/optimisation_ideas.md

 Remove 0 constants
 Remove inputs that are too far away (mostly already done) Comparator max SS they can output optimisations

+If I rewrote the redstone implementation as a fragment and vertex shader or wtv, do you think we could do multiple ticks in one shader program?
+Like the program would have a compute, fragment and then vertex shader, all doing a tick.
+That sounds pretty esoteric but maybe itd work lmao